The Case For Email Security

 Identity Theft: If someone can obtain the username and password that you use to access your email servers, they can read your email and send false email messages as you.
 Very often, these credentials can be obtained by eavesdropping on SMTP, POP, IMAP, or Webmail connections, by reading email messages in which you include this information, or through other means.

 Invasion of Privacy: If you are very concerned about your privacy, then you should consider the possibility of “unprotected backups”, listed below.
 You may also be concerned about letting your recipients know the IP address of your computer.
 This information may be used to tell in what city you are located or even to find out what your address is in some cases!
-This is not an issue with Webmail, POP, or IMAP, but is an issue ith the transport of email, securely or insecurely, from any email client over SMTP.
+This is not usually an issue with WebMail, POP, or IMAP, but is an issuew ith the transport of email, securely or insecurely, from any email client over SMTP.

 Message Modification: Anyone who has system administrator permission on any of the SMTP Servers that your message visits, can not only read your message, but they can delete or change the message before it continues on to its destination.
 Your recipient has no way to tell if the email message that you sent has been altered!
 If the message was merely deleted they wouldn’t even know it had been sent.

 False Messages: It is very easy to construct messages that appear to be sent by someone else.
 Many viruses take advantage of this situation to propagate themselves.
 In general, there is no way to be sure that the apparent sender of a message is the true sender – the sender’s name could have been easily fabricated.
+See “Who stole my email address?“

 Message Replay: Just as a message can be modified, messages can be saved, modified, and re-sent later!
 You could receive a valid original message, but then receive subsequent faked messages that appear to be valid.

 Repudiation: Because normal email messages can be forged, there is no way for you to prove that someone sent you a particular message.
 This means that even if someone DID send you a message, they can successfully deny it.
-This has implications with regards to using email for contracts, business communications, electronic commerce, etc.
+This has implications with regards to using email for contracts, business communications, electronic commerce, etc. See: DKIM: Fight Spam and Forged Email by Signing your Messages.

 Section 4: Symmetric and Asymmetric Encryption in a Nutshell